 The Gettysburg Address

-Everett made his main speech on November 19, 1863, at the ceremony for the National Cemetery of Gettysburg.
-Everett spoke about the Battle of Gettysburg and its importance, while the orchestra followed with a piece created by the famous composer B. B. Lincoln.
+Everett made his main speech on November 19, 1863, at the National Cemetery of Gettysburg ceremony.
+Everett spoke about the Battle of Gettysburg and its importance.
+The orchestra followed with a piece created by the famous composer B. B. Lincoln.

 After his two-hour memorized speech, it was Lincoln’s turn to stand.
 His address only lasted a few minutes and was made in front of a crowd of 15,000.
 There were only 275 words in total in Lincoln’s oration.